Aaron Rodgers Gives Danica Patrick Epic Birthday Gift: ‘He Said Pack A Bag, We Are Going Somewhere’

 Aaron Rodgers gifted Danica Patrick quite the special present on her 37th birthday.

-As fans know, it’s not uncommon for the athletic couple to post photos and videos of one another on their respective Instagram pages but it was a certain post that happened yesterday that me be the most romantic and amazing post of all.
+As fans know, it’s not uncommon for the athletic couple to post photos and videos of one another on their respective Instagram pages, but it was a certain post that happened yesterday that became the most romantic and amazing post of all.
 The former race car driver took to her Instagram page to share Rodgers’ surprise birthday gift to her — a trip to Paris!

-In the photo itself, Danica and Aaron can be seen sharing a kiss with the eiffel tower just behind them.
-Only Patrick’s lips are visible in the image, but Rodgers looks casual in a blue beanie, pair of aviators, and a grey hoodie.
+In the photo itself, Danica and Aaron can be seen sharing a kiss with the Eiffel tower just behind them.
+Only Patrick’s lips are visible in the image, but Rodgers looks casual in a blue beanie, pair of aviators, and a gray hoodie.
 In the caption of the photo, Patrick called the gift “amazing” and it’s safe to say that this may be her best birthday ever.

 It comes as no shock that the post has already earned Danica a lot of attention with over 53,000 likes in addition to 1,100 comments.
 While some fans took to the post to wish Danica a happy birthday, other fans commented on the amazing gift.
 Of course, some other followers couldn’t help but gush over how cute the pair are together.

 “Happy Birthday to you Beautiful.
-Hope your having fun whenever he took you.
+Hope your [sic] having fun whenever he took you.
 Great guy you have,” one follower wrote.

 “When are we going to see a proposal,” another asked.